tsachit/USD-NPR-Tracker/README.md

 # USD-Tracker

-Just a simple tracker to fetch USD to NPR rate in every 5 minutes.
+Just a simple tracker from **Transferwise** to fetch USD to NPR rate in every 5 minutes.

 ### Instruction